olizzh0105/review-data-source-analysis/assessment.md

 - Observed repeatability
 - Initial extraction feasibility

+Apple App Store is a strong secondary candidate and demonstrated successful lightweight review extraction in the representative-page test.

-Amazon should remain a potential future source because of its high business value, while Apple App Store represents a strong secondary source for future expansion.
+Amazon should remain a potential future source because of its broad product coverage and rich customer feedback, but the current testing suggests greater technical uncertainty for a simple recurring public-web collection workflow.

 The recommendation is based on a limited feasibility test using representative public pages and should therefore be treated as the preferred source for an initial prototype rather than a final production-scale architecture decision.

 ## 10. Next Steps